Graffiti Removal Equipment

-Graffiti removal can be an expensive business, costing Network Rail an estimated £5 million per year to remove and the estimated cost across the UK is apparently over £1 billion.
+Graffiti removal can be an expensive business, costing Network Rail an estimated £5 million per year to remove and the estimated cost across the UK is said to be over £1 billion.

 How to remove graffiti

-Most graffiti takes more than soap and water to remove it and you’re likely to need a removal agent containing chemicals such as turpentine, white spirit, naptha, alcohol (the non-drinkable type), acetone (as used in nail polish remover) or methylene chloride, often used in paint stripper.
-There are some less hazardous options e.g. a citrus based graffiti removal agent, but in most cases you’re likely to use a chemical based graffiti cleaner to get the job done quickly and efficiently.
+Most graffiti takes more than soap and water to remove and you’re likely to need a removal agent containing chemicals such as turpentine, white spirit, naptha, alcohol (the non-drinkable type), acetone (as used in nail polish remover) or methylene chloride, often used in paint stripper.
+There are some less hazardous options e.g. a citrus based graffiti removal agent, but in most cases you’re likely to use a chemical-based graffiti cleaner to get the job done quickly and efficiently.
 This may carry safety risks for your operators, so protective clothing should be used to ensure minimal contact with liquid chemicals or fumes.

 Graffiti cleaning equipment available

 We usually recommend using a hot water pressure washer for graffiti cleaning.
 Ideally one with controllable output, as too high a pressure can be harmful to some surfaces and could spread the chemicals into other areas.
 The sooner you act to remove graffiti the better, as the longer it is left on the surface, the harder it is to remove.
-In fact, if you’re able to act quickly, a hot water pressure washer can be effective in removing graffiti without chemicals.
-Here are some examples of pressure washers, suitable for a variety of cleaning tasks, including graffiti cleaning:
+In fact, if you’re able to act quickly – say within 48 hours, a hot water pressure washer can be effective in removing graffiti without chemicals.
+Here are some examples of pressure washers, which are suitable for a variety of cleaning tasks, including graffiti cleaning: